 The program is fully accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) for Rehabilitation Counseling.
 CACREP has established standards for the accreditation of graduate programs in the counseling fields.

 These standards are carried out in a number of ways: through continued curriculum development and implementation; by fostering relationships between students and faculty; and competitive staffing of the programs.
 Students benefit by participating in a program that is nationally recognized for its quality and high academic standards.

-Students enrolling in the distance education program must come to the Montana State University Billings campus for two classes, REHA 523 Advanced Group Counseling and REHA 590 Prepracticum.
-These classes are offered summer semester as a hybrid, with three on campus days and the balance online to accommodate the working professional.
+Students enrolling in the distance education program come to the Montana State University Billings campus for two classes, REHA 523 Advanced Group Counseling and REHA 590 Prepracticum.
+These classes are offered summer semester as a hybrid, with three on campus days and the balance online to accommodate working professionals.
 Practicum and internship experiences can be arranged in local communities with the availability of a qualified supervisor and site.
-New MSCRMHC students are required to participate in a New Student orientation session during their first year of study.
+New MSCRMHC students participate in a New Student orientation session during their first year of study.

 I started at MSU BILLINGS in a different department, but soon realized that the master's in mental health and rehabilitation counseling program was going to meet my needs for my future career.
 The program allowed me to transfer courses into my plan of study.
 Transferring into the program and having timeline goals for myself created some difficulties when developing my plan of study, but with the support of the staff, my advisor, and the chair I was able to create a plan to meet my goals.
 The mostly online format met my needs because I was able to work full-time and support my family and still be a successful student.